Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Implementation Details on Confidence Score

 \section{Implementation Details on Confidence Score}

-This appendix provides detailed implementation procedures for the self-confidence score estimation method used in our experiments.
+{{This appendix provides detailed implementation procedures for both the white-box Bayesian learning method and the black-box self-confidence score estimation method used in our experiments.}}

+{{For the Bayesian learning method, in our multiple-choice setting, the model output $y$ corresponds to the index of the selected option (e.g., ``1'', ``2'', ``3'', ``4 '', or ``5'').
+Accordingly, the quantity $P_w(y|x)$ is evaluated as the conditional probability of the \emph{single output token} corresponding to the option index given the past tokens, rather than the joint probability of a full answer sentence.
+Therefore, this approach avoids any length-related bias in the confidence score estimation.}}

-For the Qwen2-1.5B-instruct model, in a manner similar to \cite{llm_as_a_judge}, we implement a two-stage process where the model first generates its answer, and then evaluates its confidence in that answer through a separate prompt.
-This is done by using the following templates.
+{{For the black-box self-confidence score estimation method, in a manner similar to \cite{llm_as_a_judge}, we implement a two-stage process for the Qwen2-1.5B-instruct model, where the model first generates its answer, and then evaluates its confidence in that answer through a separate prompt.
+This is done by using the following templates in Box A-1.}}

-For the Qwen3-4B model, inspired by \cite{test_time_scaling_1,test_time_scaling_2}, we design a test-time scaling approach that dynamically allocates computational budget between answer generation and confidence analysis using the following template.
+For the Qwen3-4B model, inspired by \cite{test_time_scaling_1,test_time_scaling_2}, we design a test-time scaling approach that dynamically allocates computational budget between answer generation and confidence analysis using the following templates in Box A-2.

-{ The following table illustrates the mechanism for controlling the thinking budget in our test-time scaling implementation of Section \ref{sim:reasoning}.
+The Box A-3 illustrates the mechanism for controlling the thinking budget in our test-time scaling implementation of Section \ref{sim:reasoning}.
 The total thinking budget is evenly divided between two stages: answer generation and confidence analysis.
 In both stages, we dynamically control the number of reasoning tokens by inserting \texttt{Wait...} tokens when the allocated budget for that stage is not exhausted, allowing the model to continue reasoning.
-When the budget is depleted, a \texttt{</think>} tag is inserted to terminate the reasoning process, prompting the model to output the answer in JSON format (Stage 1) or a confidence score between $0$ and $1$ (Stage 2).}
+When the budget is depleted, a \texttt{</think>} tag is inserted to terminate the reasoning process, prompting the model to output the answer in JSON format (Stage 1) or a confidence score between $0$ and $1$ (Stage 2).